 This document is a prospectus of Black Hills relating to the issuance of shares of Black Hills' common stock in connection with the merger and a proxy statement for Mallon to use in soliciting proxies for its special meeting.
-It contains answers to frequently asked questions and a summary description of the merger (beginning on page 24), followed by a more detailed discussion of the merger and related matters.
-YOU SHOULD ALSO CONSIDER THE MATTERS DISCUSSED UNDER "RISK FACTORS" COMMENCING ON PAGE 11 OF THE ENCLOSED PROXY STATEMENT/PROSPECTUS.
+It contains answers to frequently asked questions and a summary description of the merger followed by a more detailed discussion of the merger and related matters beginning on page 25.
+YOU SHOULD ALSO CONSIDER THE MATTERS DISCUSSED UNDER "RISK FACTORS" COMMENCING ON PAGE 11 OF THIS PROXY STATEMENT/PROSPECTUS.
 WE URGE YOU TO CAREFULLY REVIEW THIS ENTIRE DOCUMENT.